Associate Professor of the Practice of Ministry

 Mark is Associate Professor of the Practice of Ministry and teaches a course each semester in leadership and pastoral ministry.

 From 1980-95, he served as pastor of First Christian Church, Chicago Heights, Illinois, a declining industrial suburb on the south side of Chicago.
-In that time, this small, mostly middle class white congregation, discerned God's call and covenanted to take a more activist stance in its community, emphasizing hands-on ministry in partnership with the nearby poor.
+In that time, this small, declining, mostly middle-class white congregation, discerned God's call and covenanted to take a more activist stance in its community, emphasizing hands-on ministry in partnership with the nearby poor.
 The church was instrumental in the beginnings of a number of community ministries, including the founding in 1990 of South Suburban PADS (Public Action to Develop Shelter), a ministry with homeless persons that involved over 70 congregations in providing church-based hospitality and shelter to 100+ persons each night in winter.
-The congregation involved members in its own work for justice as well.
-In 1995, over 70 percent of the congregation was involved in a wide variety hands-on ministries locally, in Appalachia, and overseas.
+The congregation involved members in its own work for justice as well, with over 70 percent active in a wide variety of hands-on ministries locally, in Appalachia, and overseas.
 Mark’s work as a pastor informs all his teaching on pastoral identity and leadership in ministry.